In our opinion, Niagara Falls fully deserve the fame that they gained. We were delighted to see them.

 It sounds so poetic :).
 But we were just like that in there- melancholic, dreamy and yet full of creative ideas.

-In the evening, we wanted to have fun, so we went to one of the mini-casinos.
+In the evening, we ate some food and next wanted to have fun, so we went to one of the mini-casinos.
 Oh, how easy it is to lose money in there!
 All games are on tokens.
 2 tokens cost $1.
 If you win in any game, you get tickets, which you can exchange for prizes later.
 We spent $10 and get only cards for it, so everything is made to ultimately lose.
 But the fun is great :).